IDA-HumanCapital/fife/docs/user_guide.md

 ##### Metrics

+BY_FEATURE; default: default: `""` (empty string); type: String
+	The name of the feature for which FIFE will also produce separate Metrics_{value}.csv files for each group defined by each unique value of that feature.
 QUANTILES; default: 5; type: Integer
 	The number of similarly-sized bins for which survival and total counts will be reported for each time horizon.
 Larger values may increase run time and/or evaluation precision.
 RETENTION_INTERVAL; default: 1; type: Integer